department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/conversation-guide.md

 While you're looking at this demo tool, I would like you to *talk aloud* as much as possible so that you share what you're thinking, what you're doing, what you like, what you dislike, and what you're unsure about.

-I would like you to share your screen with me so I can watch you use a website in your web browser.
+I would like you to share your screen with me so I can watch you use the demo tool in your web browser.
 *(refer to Screen sharing instructions above, if needed)*

 What kind of device are you using today? *(Phone / Computer)*